Cray-HPE/docs-csm/operations/firmware/Install_HPC_Firmware_Pack.md

 OK firmware-0.0.0-0
 ```

-**Note:** The FAS Loader job will run automatically.
+**NOTE:** The FAS Loader job will run automatically.
 It takes approximately 2-4 minutes to run.
 Use the FAS CLI to view what is available.